How to File For Divorce In North Carolina

 - The only other grounds for divorce in North Carolina is incurable insanity.

-- Filing a divorce in North Carolina can be hard process but if your filing an uncontested divorce, use an online divorce service like mydivorcepapers.com.
-They can help you by handling all the paperwork for you and at only $159, they can save you thousands in legal fees and time.
+- Save thousands on filing a divorce in North Carolina by using an online divorce service.
+Check out our top picks and reviews for the best online providers.
+They can help you by handling all the paperwork for you and most start at only $159, they can save you thousands in legal fees.

-- If you have any additional questions regarding the divorce procedure in North Carolina, you can receive free legal assistance at Avvo.com.
+- If you have any additional questions regarding the divorce procedure in North Carolina, you can receive very cheap online legal assistance at JustAnswer.com.

 - North Carolina offers an expedited process of uncontested divorce following a 12-month separation.
 File the complaint, serve your spouse, and attend a hearing with the following documents:

 - Certificate of Absolute Divorce